opengeospatial/wfs3hackathon/notes/intro-session-notes.md

 From there all participants gave introductions on where they were from and what brought them to the event.
 There were about 30 people from more than 20 organizations participating in Ft.
 Collins, with another 8 participants from a variety of organizations online.
 Most had some experience with OGC specs, but not everyone, but very few regularly attended OGC meetings.
 And the vast majority of participants were developers writing code most every day.
+Full details of everyone there can be found in [introductions.md](introductions.md)

 ### Raw Notes